Pratikshinde55/Terraform-AWS-EC2_EBS_provisioner/README.md

 🌟vendor-neutral:

 Terraform is vendor-neutral, meaning it supports multiple cloud providers, as well as on-premises infrastructure providers, without locking you into a specific vendor's ecosystem.

+HCL:

+Terraform uses a declarative language called HashiCorp Configuration Language (HCL) to define infrastructure resources and their configurations.